How to Get German Citizenship by Naturalization in 2026

 The standard document set for 2026:

-• Registration confirmation (Meldebescheinigung) — usually valid for three months, so time this carefully
+- Registration confirmation (Meldebescheinigung) — usually recent (within three to six months), so time this carefully

 For applicants from India: plan for the OCI card process in parallel, as Indian law does not permit dual citizenship.
 Your German citizenship will automatically trigger the need for a Surrender Certificate from the Indian Embassy.